 3. How Do You Install Inline Skate Brakes?

 Remove the rear wheel using a 4mm Allen Key.
-Then, take the brake system and fit it over its place at the back of the frame.
-Next, put the wheel back on, add the washers with their flat side facing outward, put in the axle, and tighten to a secure fit.
+Pull out the existing worn-down or awkwardly fitting brake.
+Then, take the new brake system and shove it into place at the back of the frame.
+Add the washers with their flat side facing outward, put in a long enough wheel axle, and tighten to a secure fit.
+Make clockwise turns until you sense some resistance.

-Beginner and fitness inline skates come typically come with a brake attached to the right foot.
+Beginner and fitness inline skates typically come with a brake attached to the right skate.
 But the brake can be easily moved to the left skate if you’re left-foot dominant.
 Read the section above on how to install brakes on inline skates and you should be able to swap it in under 10 minutes.
-It’s pretty simple and easy.
+It’s pretty simple and doesn’t require lots of elbow grease to complete.

 Summing it Up

 Rollerblade brake replacement is a pretty easy activity.
-All you need is a 4mm Allen Key, a replacement brake pad, and a useable pair of hands.
+All you need is a 4mm Allen Key, a replacement brake pad, an axle of the right length, and a useable pair of hands.

-Simply unscrew the worn-out brake pad, take the replacement brake pad, screw it into place and that’s it.
+First, unscrew the worn-out brake pad.
+Then, take the replacement rollerblade brake and fit it into place.
+Screw it in, making clockwise turns until it’s tight and secure but too tight.
 It’s a 5-minute affair and you’re done.

-And if it’s a new skate that came with the brake unattached, remove the rear wheel and axle with an Allen Key, pop the wheel back on, run the longer axle through the holes, add washers, and tighten the setup down to your liking.
+If it’s a new skate that came with the brake unattached, remove the rear wheel and axle with an Allen Key.
+Pop the wheel back in, run the longer axle through the holes, add washers, and tighten the setup down to your liking.